2020 Theme: Informed – Aware – Effective

 Dress Code Recommendations

-- Class B national working service dress or business casual is recommended for military officials
+- Military officials: class B national working service dress or business casual

 Topic 1: Information-Driven Peace Operations